partach/switch_port_card_pro/README.md

 - No entities have to be set manually for SNMP!
 - Supports multiple hubs (switch instances).
 You can monitor your whole switch farm from one dashboard
 - Indication of `10M`, `100M`, `1G`, `2.5G`, `5G` `10G`, `DOWN`
+- Fully configurable UI to show the information per port as you want it.
 - Automatic detection of number of available ports (if standard oid is honored by network Switch)
 - Visible vlan tagging (ports show to which VLAN they belong)
 - Indication of port name, vlan id, Rx speed, Tx speed, POE power, POE status,
 - Cpu load and memory load indication as well as firmware version.
-- Customer OID possibility (monitor your specific need)
+- Custom system OID possibility (monitor your specific need like temperature)
+- Custom per port OID (will be 'walked' and information collected per port)
 - Compact mode (for smaller dashboards)
 - Hover Tooltip per port showing status details per port
 - Integration (and card) configuration screen